Province of Carolina: Settlements

+The "Charles Town" settlement, as it was known then, developed more rapidly than the Albemarle and Cape Fear settlements due to the advantages of a natural harbor and expanding trade with the West Indies.
+Charles Town was made the principal seat of government for the entire province; Lord Shaftesbury specified its street plan.
+The nearby Ashley and Cooper rivers are named for him.

 Due to their remoteness from each other, the northern and southern sections of the colony operated more or less independently until 1691, when Philip Ludwell was appointed governor of the entire province.
 From that time until 1708, the northern and southern settlements remained under one government.
 The north continued to have its own assembly and council; the governor resided in Charles Towne and appointed a deputy-governor for the north.
-During this period, the two-halves of the province began increasingly to be known as North Carolina and South Carolina.
+During this period, the two halves of the province began increasingly to be known as North Carolina and South Carolina.

 Government

 In 1669, the Fundamental Constitutions of Carolina divided the colony of Carolina into two provinces, Albemarle province in the north and Clarendon province in the south.
-Due to dissent over the governance of the colony, and the distance between settlements in the northern half and settlements in the southern half, in 1691 a deputy governor was appointed to administer the northern half of Carolina (Albemarle province).
+Due to dissent over the governance of the colony, and the distance between settlements in the northern half and settlements in the southern half, a deputy governor was appointed to administer the northern half of Carolina (Albemarle province) in 1691.
 In 1712, the two provinces became separate colonies, the colony of North Carolina (formerly Albemarle province) and the colony of South Carolina (formerly Clarendon province).

 Carolina was the first of three colonies in North America settled by the English to have a comprehensive plan.
 Known as the Grand Model, or Grand Modell, it was composed of a constitution and detailed guidelines for settlement and development.
 The constitution, titled Fundamental Constitutions of Carolina, was drafted by the philosopher John Locke under the direction of Anthony Ashley Cooper (later made Earl of Shaftesbury).

 From 1708 to 1710, due to disquiet over attempts to establish the Anglican church in the province, the people were unable to agree on a slate of elected officials; consequently, there was no recognized and legal government for more than two years, a period which culminated in Cary's Rebellion when the Lords Proprietors finally commissioned a new governor.
 This circumstance, coupled with the Tuscarora War and the Yamasee War, and the inability of the Lords Proprietors to act decisively, led to separate governments for North and South Carolina.